-Summary: Non-signatory Libya has expressed interest in the convention, but has not taken any steps to accede to it.
-Libya has participated in several meetings of the convention, most recently in September 2016, and voted in favor of a key United Nations (UN) resolution promoting the convention in December 2017.
+Summary: Non-signatory Libya has expressed interest in the convention, but has taken no steps to join it.
+Libya has participated in meetings of the convention, most recently in September 2016.
+It voted in favor of a key United Nations (UN) resolution on the convention in December 2018.

-Libya is not known to have produced or exported cluster munitions, but it imported them and possess a stockpile.
-Cluster Munition Monitor has not able to independently verify and confirm evidence of possible cluster munition use in Libya in the past year.
+Libya is not known to have produced or exported cluster munitions, but it imported them and possesses a stockpile.
+The Monitor has not able to independently confirm alleged use of cluster munitions in Libya this year.

 Libya has not acceded to the Convention on Cluster Munitions.

-Since December 2015, a Government of National Accord (GNA) resulting from a UN-facilitated political process has continued to function in Libya despite continued hostilities between two major factions to the agreement, namely the House of Representatives allied with General Khalifa Hiftar in the east of Libya, who commands the Libya National Army (LNA), and the alliance of militias known as the Libyan Dawn coalition that controls much of western Libya.
+A Government of National Accord (GNA) resulting from a 2015 UN-facilitated political process has continued to function in Libya despite continued hostilities between two major factions to the agreement, namely the House of Representatives allied with General Khalifa Hiftar in the east of Libya, who commands the Libya National Army (LNA), and the alliance of militias known as the Libyan Dawn coalition that controls most of western Libya.
 Other parts of Libyan territory are controlled or contested by smaller militias.

-Libya has participated as an observer in several meetings of the convention, most recently the Sixth Meeting of States Parties in Geneva in September 2016.
+Libya has participated as an observer in meetings of the convention, but not since September 2016.

-In December 2017, Libya voted in favor of a UN General Assembly (UNGA) resolution that calls on states outside the Convention on Cluster Munitions to “join as soon as possible.”
-Libya voted in favor of previous UNGA resolutions promoting the convention’s implementation in 2015 and 2016.
+In December 2018, Libya voted in favor of a UN General Assembly (UNGA) resolution that urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
+Libya has voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.

 Libya is not party to the Mine Ban Treaty.
-It is also not a party to the Convention on Conventional Weapons.
+It is also has not joined the Convention on Conventional Weapons.

 Production, transfer, and stockpiling